akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/AD-User-Lifecycle-Management/README.md

 # User Provisioning – Account Creation

-A new user account was created within the Active Directory domain to simulate employee onboarding.
+To simulate onboarding, I created a new user account in Active Directory.

+This represents a typical scenario where a new employee joins the organization and needs access to company systems.

 User information: